netbox-community/netbox-topology-views/README.md

 ![preview image](doc/img/selection_options.png?raw=true "preview")

 <dl>
-    <dt>Hide Unconnected</dt>
-    <dd>Hide devices which have no connections.</dd>
     <dt>Save Coordinates</dt>
     <dd>Save the coordinates of devices in the topology view.</dd>
-    <dd>Please read the "Configure" chapter to set the allow_coordinates_saving option to True.</dd>
+    <dt>Show Unconnected</dt>
+    <dd>Show devices that have no connections or for which no connection is displayed.
+This option depends on other parameters like 'Show Cables' and 'Show Logical Connections'.</dd>
+    <dt>Show Circuit Terminations</dt>
+    <dd>Show connections which end at a circuit termination in the topology view.
+These connections are displayed as blue dashed lines.</dd>
     <dt>Show Cables</dt>
-    <dd>Show cable connections between devices, including cables connected to interfaces, front / rear ports, etc., in the topology view</dd>
+    <dd>Show connections between interfaces, front / rear ports, etc., that are connected with one or more cables.
+These connections are displayed as solid lines in the color of the cable.</dd>
     <dt>Show Logical Connections</dt>
     <dd>Show logical connections between interfaces (referred to as Interface Connections in NetBox) in the topology view.
 Where the path between
-        interfaces includes multiple cables (e.g., via patch panels), only the end interface connections are shown, not the intermediate front / rear port connections, etc. This is similar to what was referred to as 'end-to-end' connections in previous versions. </dd>
+        interfaces includes multiple cables (e.g., via patch panels), only the end interface connections are shown, not the intermediate front / rear port connections, etc. This is similar to what was referred to as 'end-to-end' connections in previous versions.
+These connections are displayed as yellow dotted lines.</dd>
-    <dd><i>Selecting both 'Show Cables' and 'Show Logical Interfaces' will sometimes result in a topology view with 2 cables per connection as these devices are diretly connected.
-Select only one of the options or set `hide_single_cable_logical_conns` to True.</i></dd>
+    <dt>Show redundant Cable and Locigal Connection</dt>
+    <dd>Shows a logical connection (in addition to a cable), even if a cable is directly connected.
+Leaving this option disabled prevents that redundant display.
+This option only has an effect if 'Show Logical Connections' is activated.</dd>
-    <dt>Show Circuit Terminations</dt>
+    <dt>Show Power Feeds</dt>
-    <dd>Show connections which end at a circuit termination in the topology view.</dd>
+    <dd>Displays connections between power outlets and power ports.
+These connections are displayed as solid lines in the color of the cable.
+This option depends on 'Show Cables'.</dd>
     <dt>Show Wireless Links</dt>
-    <dd>Show wireless connections in the topology view.</dd>
-    <dt>Show Power Feeds</dt>
-    <dd>Show power connections from power feeds in the topology view.</dd>
+    <dd>Displays wireless connections.
+These connections are displayed as blue dotted lines.</dd>
 </dl>

 ### Update